lanrat/czds/README.md

 Usage of czds-request:
   -cancel string
-        comma separated list of zones to cancel outstanding requests for -extend string
+        comma separated list of zones to cancel outstanding requests for -exclude string
+        comma separated list of zones to exclude from request-all or extend-all -extend string
         comma separated list of zones to request extensions -extend-all